-The program contributes to the Department of Climate Change, Energy, the Environment and Water (DCCEEW) Outcome 2: Conserve, protect and sustainably manage Australia's biodiversity, ecosystems, environment and heritage through research, information management, supporting natural resource management, establishing and managing Commonwealth protected areas, and reducing and regulating the use of pollutants and hazardous substances.
-DCCEEW works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.
+This grant opportunity is part of the above grant program which contributes to DCCEEW's Outcome 2: Conserve, protect and sustainably manage our natural resources including through a nature positive approach; protect and conserve our natural and cultural heritage; reduce and regulate the use of pollutants and hazardous substances; and take a leadership role on these issues internationally.
+DCCEEW works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines (CGRGs).